 According to the Centers for Disease Control and Prevention (CDC), alcohol kills 88,000 people each year in the United States, and two and a half million years of potential life is lost to alcohol.

-A person who develops alcohol dependence may experience a number of different physical and mental withdrawal symptoms when they stop drinking.
-Alcohol withdrawal symptoms may occur as early as eight hours after an individual’s last drink, and may continue for several weeks.
+A person who develops alcohol dependence may experience several different physical and mental withdrawal symptoms when they stop drinking.
+Alcohol withdrawal symptoms may occur as early as eight hours after an individual’s last drink and may continue for several weeks.

-Delirium tremens (DT) occurs most often in people who have a history of alcohol withdrawal.
-Delirium tremens are especially common in people who drink four to five pints of wine, seven to eight pints of beer, or one pint of “hard” alcohol (liquor) every day for several months.
-Delirium tremens commonly affects people who have regularly abused alcohol for more than 10 years.
+Delirium tremens (DT) occurs most often in people who have a history of heavy alcohol use.
+Delirium tremens are especially common in people who drink four to five pints of wine, seven to eight pints of beer, or one pint of hard alcohol (liquor) every day for several months.
+Delirium tremens commonly affects people who have regularly used alcohol for more than ten years.

-Many alcohol addiction treatment programs begin with medically-assisted detoxification (medical detox), especially for patients suffering from a physical dependence on alcohol.
-Medical detox helps patients safely manage withdrawal symptoms, remove unwanted chemicals from their body and overcome the physical addiction to alcohol.
+Many inpatient alcohol addiction treatment programs begin with medically-assisted detoxification, especially for patients suffering from physical dependence on alcohol.
+Medical detox helps patients safely manage withdrawal symptoms, remove unwanted chemicals from their bodies, and overcome the physical addiction to alcohol.

 Receiving professional guidance and help with detoxification is the safest way to manage withdrawal symptoms.
-In many cases, a medical detox is necessary to get fluid, vitamin and nutrition levels back to normal before receiving behavioral treatment.
+In many cases, medical detox is necessary to get fluid, vitamin, and nutrition levels back to normal before receiving behavioral treatment.

-Because alcohol addiction is a physical, mental and spiritual illness, medically-assisted detoxification is only one part in a comprehensive treatment plan and should be followed with behavioral treatment.
+Because alcohol addiction is a physical, mental, and spiritual illness, medically-assisted detoxification is only one part of a comprehensive treatment plan and should be followed with behavioral treatment.

-Alcohol may be the most commonly abused drug in the United States, but no two cases of alcohol addiction are exactly the same.
+Alcohol maybe the most commonly used drug in the United States, but no two cases of alcohol addiction are exactly the same.
 It’s for this reason that alcohol addiction should be treated using an individualized approach.

-With the help of trusted professionals at Vertava Health (formerly Addiction Campuses), purpose and balance can be restored.
-Each campus offers a unique treatment approach tailored to an individual’s needs, and which can help them grow mentally and spiritually.
+With the help of trusted professionals at Vertava Health, purpose and balance can be restored.
+Both our inpatient and outpatient alcohol rehab centers offer a unique treatment approach tailored to an individual’s needs, which can help them grow mentally and spiritually.
 Freedom from addiction is possible, and it all starts with the first step.

-Contact Vertava Health to learn more about our alcohol treatment programs.
+Contact Vertava Health at 844.470.0410 to learn more about our alcohol treatment programs.